telerik/justmock-docs/getting-started/api-basics/basics.md

 {{endregion}}

-## Next Step
+# Next Steps

 Now that you know how a simple public class with public members can be tested using **JustMock**, go ahead and check the next topic of the Getting Started series to learn about the numerous features and scenarios you can easily setup and test.
+In the [Create Mock Instances]({%slug justmock/getting-started/basics/create%}) topic, you will learn how to obtain mocked instances of different implementations.

-# See Also
+## See Also

  * [Call Original]({%slug justmock/basic-usage/mock/call-original%})